Special Land Use Permits

 Time line for review

 - A special use permit requires a public hearing.
 The notification for this hearing must be printed in the paper and sent to all property owners within 300' of the subject property.
-Application for a special use permit must be submitted four (4) weeks prior to the Planning Commission meeting.
-Planning Commission meetings are held on the third Monday of each month at 7:30 pm.
+Application for a special use permit must be submitted forty-five prior to the Planning Commission meeting.
+Planning Commission meetings are held on the third Monday of each month at 5:00 pm.

 - All site plans must be delivered to the Township office by 4:30 pm, 45 days prior to the date of the Planning Commission meeting.
 The Township’s planning consultant will contact you to discuss your site plan and suggest revisions prior to the meeting.
 Should you wish to remain on the agenda for that month’s meeting, revised plans must be submitted by 4:30 pm two (2) weeks prior to the meeting.
 Plans that require a longer period of time to revise will be considered at the next month’s meeting.